chrisgleissner/spring-batch-rest/README.md

 ## Live Demo

 Check out the <a href="https://spring-batch-rest.herokuapp.com/swagger-ui.html">live demo</a> of this project's Swagger UI.
 This demo is automatically updated whenever the repo's master branch changes.
+Please note that it may take up to 30s for this Heroku app to perform a cold start after it has not been used for a while.

 Here's how to run a <a href="https://github.com/chrisgleissner/spring-batch-rest/tree/master/example/src/main/java/com/github/chrisgleissner/springbatchrest/example/PersonJobConfig.java">sample job<a>:
 * Click on `Spring Batch Job Executions`, then on `POST`.
 Now click on `Try it Out` on the right-hand side.
 Replace the contents of the `Example Value` input field with `{"name": "personJob"}` and press `Execute`.
 * The job has now been triggered.
 When it completes, you'll get a response body similar to: